marcoalopez/GrainSizeTools/DOCS/getting_started.md

 ![](https://github.com/marcoalopez/GrainSizeTools/blob/master/FIGURES/dataframe_diameters.png?raw=true)

-TODO
+> 👉 Note that we define the square root and pi as ``np.sqrt`` and ``np.pi``.
+In this case, ``np.`` stems for numerical Python, a basic package for scientific computing with Python, and the word after the dot the method or scientific variables to be applied.
+If you write in the console ``np.`` and then press press the TAB key, you will see a huge list of methods available.
+In general, the name of the methods used are equivalent to those used in MATLAB but always adding the ``np.`` first.

 ---

 ## Grain size population characterization

 ### Describing the dataset

 First we are going to generate descriptive statistics to characterize the grain size population.
-For this, we use the GST function ```summarize``` and pass the population of diameters:
+For this, we use the GST function ```summarize``` and pass as input the population of diameters:

 ```python